alexander474/microservice-exam/README.md

 #### Swagger DOC
-Run application from test folder and go to endpoint: [swagger-ui](http://localhost:8080/swagger-ui.html#/) You will be asked for username and password and by default this is:
+Run application from test folder and go to endpoint: [swagger-ui](http://localhost:8080/swagger-ui.html#/) If you are asked for login you can apply this information:
 - username = admin
 - password = admin